thesciencewalrus/chaosmod/README.md

 In order to add this to a pre-existing world, you must download the WorldEdit mod or plugin and import the schematic.
 Then, go into the bedrock box at the top of the schematic to start the mod.

-Instructions on how to import schematics using WorldEdit [can be found in their documentation](https://worldedit.enginehub.org/en/latest/)
+Instructions on how to import schematics using WorldEdit [can be found in their documentation](https://worldedit.enginehub.org/en/latest/).
+Please note that in order for the mod to function properly, **you MUST use //paste -e** when importing the schematic.

 Please use [their discord](https://discord.gg/enginehub) for any support you may need importing schematics.